 That’s where both qualitative and quantitative data comes in.
-Collect the why (qualitative) and what (quantitative) to not only accurately monitor what is and isn’t working, but to get a way to measure your efforts.
+Collect the why (qualitative) and what (quantitative) to not only accurately monitor what is and isn’t working, but to get away to measure your efforts.

 Well, that’s it.
 How to grow the right way.
-Yes, I know that this is very high level, but it will put you on the right path to find what works for you.
+Yes, I know that this is a very high level, but it will put you on the right path to find what works for you.
 Stay tuned for more in the realm of growth hacking.